 - Step 6.
-SR Linux rescue automatically runs and installs srlinux.bin from the second partition of the SD card (N0KIA-RECDISK) onto to the 7250 IXR-X1b/X3b system SSD. - Step 7.
-The 7250 IXR-X1b/X3b system reboots from SSD with the updated SR Linux image.
+SR Linux rescue automatically runs and installs srlinux.bin from the second partition of the SD card (NOKIA-RECDISK) onto the 7250 IXR-X1b/X3b system SSD. - Step 7.
+The 7250 IXR-X1b/X3b system reboot from the SSD with the updated SR Linux image.
 The SR Linux services and applications are automatically started.
-To boot the system with the SR Linux image, see Starting SR Linux with factory defaults. - Step 8.
+To boot the system with the SR Linux image, see Starting SR Linux with factory defaults or post-ONIE installation. - Step 8.
 Remove the recovery SD card from the system.